 Natalie R. Langley, Ph.D., conducts research in the areas of clinical anatomy, medical education and forensic anthropology.
 Dr. Langley collaborates with physicians to elucidate the anatomical basis for clinical interventions.
 She studies the effectiveness of teaching and curricular innovations for continuous quality improvement in medical education.
 Dr. Langley's forensic research focuses on improving methods of identifying skeletal remains, analyzing skeletal trauma and determining time since death.

 - Skeletal trauma.
 Dr. Langley's research in skeletal trauma focuses on macro- and microscopic fracture patterns indicative of the mechanism and timing of a traumatic event for medicolegal purposes.
+In this area of research, Dr. Langley collaborates with David G. Lott, M.D.

 Significance to patient care